antoniofs23/zoom-lens/README.md

 # Quick Intro
 Ever wanted to quickly check your webcam before hopping on a video call?
 Now you can with zoom-lens.

 Zoom-lens is a simple linux panel app that toggles a small webcam stream on the upper right of your screen.
+Since it fully runs on python3 it should in theory work in any OS

 ![zoom-lens](https://github.com/antoniofs23/zoom-lens/assets/39067846/8cf2619f-eef6-4067-aa49-f922ece2cf3b)